 • During the stay you must register for the semester at KHiO and pay the semester fee.

-• Host organisations for traineeships should be companies/organisations/institutions in EU countries, Iceland, Liechtenstein, North Macedonia or Turkey.
+• Host organisations for traineeships should preferably be companies/organisations/institutions in EU/EEA.

-• Required Erasmus+ documents will be sent to you upon approval of the scholarship application.
+• Required Erasmus+ documents are handled by KHiO and will be sent to you upon approval of the scholarship application.

 • All documents must be completed and signed well in advance of your stay, and you will receive help with this.